AndriiZhabrovets/ScriptScribe-TALIT/design-document.md

 ### Motors
 #### Stepper vs. Servo
 Motors can be considered one of the core elements of my project.
-There are different types of motors, however for my purposes specific precision was required.
-The main options were: Stepper and Servo motors.
+There are different types of motors available, but for my purposes a specific precision was required.
+The main options were Stepper and Servo motors.

-After some further research I found such comparison of both motor types.
+After some further research I found a comparison of the two types of motor.

-A stepper motor if your application meets any of the following criteria:
+A stepper motor if your application meets any of the following criteria

-- Low speed and high accuracy
+- Low speed and high precision
-- Short, rapid repetitive movements
+- Short, fast, repetitive movements
 - High torque and low speed
 - You prefer simple control

-Steppers have the advantages of lower system costs, minimum system tuning, low maintenance, and rugged construction.
+Steppers have the advantages of lower system cost, minimal system tuning, low maintenance and robust construction.

-Go with a servo motor if your application meets any of these requirements:
+Choose a servo motor if your application meets any of these requirements:

-- Control of the applied force
+- Control of applied force
-- Requirements for high speeds
+- High speed requirements
 - Dynamic motion profiles

-After reading this points it becomes clear that the best choice for me is to use **stepper motors** in my project
+After reading these points, it is clear that the best choice for me is to use *stepper motors* in my project.
 ### CNC shield
-**Computer Numeric Control (CNC)** shield is a circuit board that connects to Arduino and in my case is required to control stepper motors.
+**The Computer Numeric Control (CNC)** shield is a circuit board that connects to the Arduino, and in my case is needed to control stepper motors.

 <p align="center">
 <img src="https://i.imgur.com/QzwmnPU.png" width="500">